anantshri1/NLP_Workbook/Semantic Analysis/Amazon Reviews/README.md

 ## Notes

-- **Best overall:** Weighted LSTM and weighted DistilBERT are the top performers.
-DistilBERT benefits from pretraining on general English text; the weighted variant handles class imbalance more robustly than the standard `Trainer`.
+- **Best overall:** Classical BoW models collapse on the neutral class regardless of weighting.
+Weighted LSTM partially recovers it; Weighted DistilBERT handles it most robustly — illustrating the concrete gain from contextual pretraining on an imbalanced real-world task.
 - The frequency-map feature representation used by the classical models is deliberately simple and interpretable; DistilBERT's superiority illustrates the gap that contextual pretraining closes.
 - Class imbalance is addressed at three levels: `class_weight='balanced'` in tree models, `compute_sample_weight` for XGBoost, and inverse-frequency `CrossEntropyLoss` weights in the neural models.